 Rebecca: Nonnie taught Wonder Woman how to be wonderful!

 NJ: Oh, Rebecca, that’s so sweet of you to say! (as she pulls Rebecca a little closer to the middle of the shelf, out of accidental harms way).
 Everyone knows the names Mark Twain and Stephen King but how about you give us two names of some INDIE authors that you favor?

-NJ: Great choices!
-Now tell us what it is about them that you’ve come to like?
+NJ: Great choice!
+Now tell us what it is about him that you’ve come to like?

 Rebecca: I loved Beem’s “SLIVERS OF LIFE!”
 He is an exceptional writer, and that book made me laugh, shiver, and moan!

-NJ: Two more of our supportive members!
-Rebecca, now give us ONE good INDIE book you read that was so good you wished the entire world would read it:
+NJ: Rebecca, now give us ONE good INDIE book you read that was so good you wished the entire world would read it: